Records management for public bodies

 - reviewing of records

 - special category records (security classified records, stature-barred records and so on)

-The guidelines were originally created after the publication of the Lord Chancellor’s Code of Practice on the Management of Records under Section 46 of the Freedom of Information Act.
-The Code’s emphasis on the implementation of sound record keeping practices meant that further, more detailed, guidance would be needed by public authorities.
+The guidance must be read in conjunction with the Lord Chancellor’s Code of Practice on the Management of Records under Section 46 of the Freedom of Information Act.
+The Code highlights sound record keeping practices that must be followed by public authorities.